 A Helping Hand in Healthcare

-Completing our Nursing Assistant training will give you the foundational skills and hands-on experience you need to seek certification as a nursing assistant.
+Completing our CNA classes in IL and MN will give you the foundational skills and hands-on experience you need to seek certification as a nursing assistant or nurse aide.
 With a network of over 5,600 nursing students, 9,800 nursing alumni and 600 nursing faculty, we understand the dedication and passion it takes to work in healthcare.2 As a CNA, you will not only learn how to assist patients, but also discover the variety of careers within the growing healthcare industry.
-Start with us in your non-credit Nursing Assistant training, then let us help you expand your career opportunities by pursuing a more advanced program in Healthcare, such as Nursing, Medical Assisting and more.
+Start with us in non-credit CNA training in IL or MN, then let us help you expand your career opportunities by pursuing a more advanced program in Healthcare, such as Nursing, Medical Assisting and more.

 Take me to:

 Sit for the State Exam

 Taught by experienced and skilled nurse faculty, our Nursing Assistant training is state approved and prepares you to sit for the state competency exam.